 - Compost is screened for a second time to remove large particles such as glass and plastic, and then put through a pulveriser- which crushes everything to a size of less than a grain of sand.

-Vincent residents can help produce better quality compost which helps to enrich Perth's nutrient-deficient soils by:
+You can help produce better quality compost for Perth's nutrient-deficient soils by:

-- Keep Household Hazardous Waste products out of the wheelie bin
+- Keeping Household Hazardous Waste out of the wheelie bin

 Further Recycling Information:

 Earth Carers are community members who understand how to protect the environment by reducing, reusing and recycling waste.
 Being an Earth Carer is all about finding practical and fun ways to reduce waste, and sharing these ideas with others.

 Vincent will be participating in this year's national weekend of garage sales, which will be held on Saturday 21 and Sunday 22 October 2017.